-Last week, students from my Late Medieval and Gothic Cathedrals courses worked together to layout the plan of a cathedral on the Quad using only simple tools: wooden stakes, mallets, string, and a straight edge.
-After about 3 hours work, they had the outlines of a plan about one-quarter the size of Amiens Cathedral.
+Last week, students from my Late Medieval and Gothic Cathedrals courses worked together to lay out the plan of a cathedral on the Quad using only simple tools: wooden stakes, mallets, string, and a straight edge.
+After about 3 hours of work, they had the outlines of a plan about one-quarter the size of Amiens Cathedral.
 We were then able to walk around it and imagine the cathedral in three-dimensions.

 Thanks to a Bluetooth speaker and my iPhone, placed in the area of the plan known as the choir, we listened to medieval chant and discussed the use of the various spaces in the cathedral.
 As we walked away from the choir, down the nave, the sound faded.
 I asked the class to imagine how this would sound in a real building with stone walls and vaults above.
 We then considered that Denny Chimes, measuring 115’ tall, would fit inside of the real cathedral of Amiens.
 With that, some realized for the first time how massive cathedral spaces are.